 Find clear answers about the New York LLC Transparency Act (NYLTA) and how NYLTA.com™ helps your business stay compliant.

-The NYLTA, effective January 1, 2026, requires most limited liability companies (LLCs) formed or registered to do business in New York to disclose their beneficial ownership information to the New York Department of State (NYDOS).
+The New York LLC Transparency Act (NYLTA), effective January 1, 2026, requires all New York LLCs—including foreign LLCs registered to do business in the state—to file ownership information with the New York Department of State (NYDOS).

-The law aligns with federal efforts to increase transparency and prevent the use of shell companies for illicit activity.
+The NYLTA aligns with federal transparency efforts to prevent the use of anonymous or shell companies for illicit activity and to strengthen trust in New York’s business environment.

 A beneficial owner is any individual who either: